 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Pool.
-As at June 30, 2018 and December 31, 2017, the Pool did not directly hold any debt securities.
+As at June 30, 2020 and December 31, 2019, the Pool did not directly hold any debt securities.
 However, the Pool is indirectly exposed to credit risk to the extent that the value of debt securities in the Underlying Fund will fluctuate due to changes in the prevailing levels of the interest rates.

-The Pool's exposure to debt securities by credit rating are as follows:
+The Underlying Fund's exposure to debt securities (excluding mortgages) by credit rating are as follows: